 - Plenty of time to work through the process and any retesting that might be required

-- Spend the little bit of extra money to get a Genomics Test rather than just the Parentage Tests – the extra information is definitely worth the small extra cost
+- If you are with sheep genetics, get a Genomics Test rather than just the Parentage Tests – the extra information is definitely worth it.
+If your breed doesn’t have genomics available, then you are submitting data for the future availability of the test

 - Budget for 10% resampling costs and the additional time required for this

 - Be careful of Ram Syndicates that are highly related (e.g. same sire and mother from an ET program).
 This can make it difficult to get good results with the parentage